edgelesssys/contrast/dev-docs/e2e/gcp-secrets.md

 ### Why the condition is this strict

 One clause per consumer.
-`release_nightly.yml` runs on `schedule` (always the default branch per GitHub) and on `workflow_dispatch`.
+`release_nightly.yml` runs on `schedule` (always the default branch per GitHub) and on `workflow_dispatch` of `main`, which the first clause covers.
-`release.yml` can't use that clause: it refuses to run outside a `tmp/vX.Y.Z` branch, so its `ref` claim is never `refs/heads/main`.
+Patch nightly runs can't use that clause: they're `workflow_dispatch` runs of `release_nightly.yml` on `release/vX.Y` branches, so their `ref` claim is never `refs/heads/main`.
-Pinning each clause to its trigger event, and the release clause to its workflow file, keeps a branch from being usable through anything other than the workflow it exists for.
+Pinning each clause to its trigger event, and the release-branch clause to its workflow file, keeps a branch from being usable through anything other than the workflow it exists for.

 `push` is intentionally absent because no consumer needs it.
 `pull_request` is intentionally absent because PRs from forks must not be able to mint a token for our SA.